cr-org/neutron/docs/src/paradox/index.md

 This brings into scope an `Schema[String]` instance, required to initialize consumers and producers.
 There's also a default instance `Schema[A]`, for any `cats.Inject[A, Array[Byte]]` instance (based on `Schema.BYTES` as well).

-At Chatroulette, we use JSON-serialised data for which we derive a `Schema.JSON` based on Circe codecs.
+At Chatroulette, we use JSON-serialised data for which we derive a `Schema.JSON` based on Circe codecs and Avro schemas.
 Those interested in doing the same can leverage the Circe integration by adding the `neutron-circe` dependency.

+ℹ️ When using schemas, prefer to create the producer(s) before the consumer(s) for fail-fast semantics.

 Once you have it, you are an import away from having JSON schema support.